 Perpignan Languedoc Roussillon, France Travel Guide

 Perpignan was historically part of the Kingdom of Mallorca and subsequently the Crown of Aragon.
 Because of this, it retains strong Catalan culinary traditions.
-These traditions vary from those found in other parts of France.
+These traditions differ from those found in other parts of France.
 Expect fresh Mediterranean ingredients, robust flavors, and dishes that combine French refinement with Spanish heartiness.
 The city's markets and eateries frequently highlight this cross-cultural blend.

 Within the broader Occitanie region, Perpignan's cuisine stands out for its strong Catalan character.
 It features dishes like Boulle de picoulat (meatballs), Esqueixada (salt cod salad), and Crème catalane.